BrightcoveOS/ios-player-samples/README.md

 Unless otherwise instructed, samples can be run by:

-1. From the project directory, run `pod update`.
+1. From the project directory, run `pod install`.
 1. Open the corresponding `.xcworkspace` file.

 Note: If you intend to use these samples offline, be sure to run Cocoapods before going offline in order to download the required dependencies.